AutoViML/featurewiz/README.md

 <li><b>Perform feature engineering automatically</b>: The ability to create "interaction" variables or adding "group-by" features or "target-encoding" categorical variables is difficult and sifting through those hundreds of new features is painstaking and left only to "experts".
 Now, with featurewiz you can create hundreds or even thousands of new features with the click of a mouse.
 This is very helpful when you have a small number of features to start with.
 However, be careful with this option.
 You can very easily create a monster with this option.
 <li><b>Perform feature reduction automatically</b>.
 When you have small data sets and you know your domain well, it is easy to perhaps do EDA and identify which variables are important.
 But when you have a very large data set with hundreds if not thousands of variables, selecting the best features from your model can mean the difference between a bloated and highly complex model or a simple model with the fewest and most information-rich features. featurewiz uses XGBoost repeatedly to perform feature selection.
 You must try it on your large data sets and compare!<br>
 <li><b>Explain SULOV method graphically </b> using networkx library so you can see which variables are highly correlated to which ones and which of those have high or low mutual information scores automatically.
 Just set verbose = 2 to see the graph. <br>
+<li><b>Build a fast LightGBM model </b> using the features selected by featurewiz.
+There is a function called "simple_lightgbm_model" which you can use to build a fast model.
+It is a new module, so check it out.<br>
 </ol>

 <b>***  Notes of Gratitude ***</b>:<br>